Ryo-N7/Ryo-N7.github.io/_posts/2017-10-22-thrice-part-3.md

 Proportions of Positive and Negative Words
 ==========================================

-OK, now that we've looked at the most common words for either *positive* or *negative* sentiment, what proportion of these sentiments are present in within the entire lyrical dataset?
+OK, now that we've looked at the most common words for either *positive* or *negative* sentiment, what proportion of these sentiments are present in within the entire lyrical data set?
 For this we can create

 After filtering out the words categorized as neutral, we calculate the frequency by first grouping them along `sentiment` (the column specifying all the different emotion terms) and then counting the rows for each of these groups.
-Finally, we can calculate the percentage by dividing by the sum of all the rows in the dataset.
+Finally, we can calculate the percentage by dividing by the sum of all the rows in the data set.

 ``` r
 pos_neg_bing <- tidy_lyrics %>%